szaimen/Nextcloud-NAS-Guide/README.md

 - One external SSD (or HDD) that will store your personal data with at least 250GB
 - Two additional external HDD's that will function as backup drives with at least the same size of the external personal data SSD each

-**Please note: In order to complete this guide, you will need a different PC running Windows 7/10 Professional or higher for encrypting and formatting the external drives.
+**Please note: In order to complete this guide, you will need a PC running Windows 7/10 Professional or higher for encrypting and formatting the external drives.
 (The `Windows 10/7 Home Edition` is not enough) If you don't have one, this guide is unfortunately nothing for you.**

 ## Do you have any Hardware recommendations?
 Yes!
 Since your server shall run 24/7, it makes sense to use laptop CPU's and hardware because those are still much more power efficient than any custom-built PC.
 Perfect because of the size and power for this usecase are Intel NUC's.
 Recommended are any recent Intel NUC's with 4 or more cores.
 Click on [this link](https://geizhals.eu/?cat=barepc&v=e&hloc=at&hloc=de&hloc=pl&hloc=uk&hloc=eu&sort=p&bl1_id=30&xf=15825_4%7E2257_Intel%7E3345_2018#gh_filterbox) to show recommended devices.
 Of yourse you are free to buy used devices, but again: Intel NUC's are prefered.